Physical Therapy (DPT)

 Applicants to the Doctorate in Physical Therapy (DPT) program should hold a BS or BA degree from a regionally accredited college or university in the U.S. or university abroad which is recognized by the Ministry of Education in the home country.

-The School of Nursing and Health Sciences (SNHS) subscribes to PTCAS.
+Simmons subscribes to PTCAS.
 Please go to the PTCAS website for our program description and information about the application process.

-The application deadline for summer admission is November 15.
 An applicant will be considered for review if the following requirements are submitted to PTCAS and completed by the deadline:

 - Complete application